 - Give unrestricted grants to help empower organizations and build community trust and partnerships.

 - Work to develop, incorporate, and refine an evaluation of our grantmaking record with regards to equity in every annual review.

 - Provide ongoing learning opportunities to help staff, board, and volunteers acquire and practice cultural competency.

 - Ensure that any monies not granted annually are invested in accordance with our values.

 - Comply at all times with our nondiscrimination policy that ensures our organization does not discriminate based on race, ethnicity, color, sex, religion, age, national origin, ancestry, citizenship, sexual orientation, gender identity and/or expression, disability, marital status, genetic information, veteran status, or other factors protected by law.

 - To grant to organizations located in areas served by The Portland Clinic, including outlying areas of Portland.

-- To evaluate grants as driven by our values and equity statements.
+- To evaluate grants as driven by our mission, values, and equity statements.

 - To keep grant applications and reports straightforward and accessible, to allow nonprofits to retain focus on their important work and missions.

-- To provide unrestricted grants (With some limitations, including no endowments, scholarships, political gifts, sports teams, etc.) to 501(c)(3) nonprofit partners because we trust that they are the experts: They know how to serve their clients and mission most effectively.
+- To provide unrestricted grants because we trust that our grantees are the experts.
+They know how to serve their clients and mission most effectively.